vaughany/moodle-courseawards/readme.md

 *Here be dragons.
 Consider yourself warned.*

 A more recent addition is the destructive administrative options section further down.
-As the title suggests, they are operations to clear out part or all of the live and/or deleted votes and notes.
+As the title suggests, they are operations to clear out part or all of the live and/or deleted votes, notes and medals.
 They perform actions on the database tables used by the blocks, and any data removed is gone for good: a student deleting a vote simply flags that vote as deleted, but removing all votes via this report will permanently remove them from the database for good.

----
+At the bottom are some statistics about how many votes, notes and medals currently exist in the system, as well as number of active voters.

 ## Installation